HumairaFasih/CLI-based-RPG/README.md

 - Extensive practice of controlling code flow with conditional branches

 ## Date Created and Acknowledgement
-This project was made in April 2021.
+This project was made in December 2020.
 Idea and Storyline developed by Malaik Kabir.
 Mutual discussion for the conditional branching based on the story.
 OOP aspects and actual coding by Humaira Fasih (me).